MS in Nutrition

 Advanced Certificate in Nutrition

-The Advanced Certificate Program is also fully-online and will provide the knowledge and skills to apply nutrition concepts to patient care.
+The Advanced Certificate Program was a fully-online and will provide the knowledge and skills to apply nutrition concepts to patient care.
 All students in the Advanced Certificate Program must complete 15 credits, comprised of the following courses:

 Core courses (each course is 3 credits)